eclipse-sumo/sumo/docs/web/docs/Car-Following-Models.md

 their own (front-bumper + minGap) to assure the possibility to brake in time when their leader starts braking.

 The use of minGap with respect to the desired (minimum) time headway varies by model.
-I.e. the Krauss model selects a speed that ensures minGap can always be maintaned whereas other models may not do this.
+I.e. the Krauss model selects a speed that ensures minGap can always be maintained whereas other models may not do this.

 As explained [above](#actionsteplength), the reaction time is defined by the simulation step length and the **actionStepLength** parameter. fundamentally limited by the simulation step size ([sumo](sumo.md) option **--step-length** {{DT_FLOAT}}).

-By setting a value of tau that is higher than the reaction time, the driving saftey can be increased since vehicles will use large gaps and have enough time to react.
+By setting a value of tau that is higher than the reaction time, the driving safety can be increased since vehicles will use large gaps and have enough time to react.
 Conversely, setting a value of tau that is lower than the reaction time leads to unsafe driving.
 In the simulation this can manifest as  high deceleration or even collisions.

 ### decel, apparentDecel, emergencyDecel